Chencholai bombing: Incident

 The Director of Education for Kilinochchi district, T. Kurukularajah, and the Director of Education for Mullaitivu district, P. Ariyaratnam, confirmed the school girls' names.

 Reactions

 UNICEF

 UNICEF staff from a nearby office immediately visited the compound to assess the situation and to provide fuel and supplies for the hospital as well as counselling support for the injured students and the bereaved families.
 Ann M. Veneman, UNICEF Executive Director, stated, "These children are innocent victims of violence".
 UNICEF's Joanne Van Gerpen stated, "At this time, we don't have any evidence that they are LTTE cadres".

 SLMM

-A retired major general of the Swedish Army, Ulf Henricsson, was the head of the Nordic truce monitors SLMM and said that his staff had not finished counting the dead and that they could not find any sign of military installations or weapons.
+A retired major general of the Swedish Army, Ulf Henricsson, was the head of the Nordic truce monitors Sri Lanka Monitoring Mission and said that his staff had not finished counting the dead and that they could not find any sign of military installations or weapons.

 Sri Lanka government

 The Sri Lanka government spokesmen Keheliya Rambukwela and Brigadier Athula Jayawardene told the media in Colombo that the orphanage had in fact been a training and transit camp for the LTTE's military cadres.
 The camp, Jayawardene pointed out, did not look like an orphanage at all or any other civilian structure for that matter.
 Rambukwela and Jayawardene argued that even if the victims were minors (under 18 years of age) and girls, they were soldiers or soldiers under training.
 The Sri Lankan refused to condemn the incident or to order any inquiry.
 The government also showed journalists, as Reuters reported, what appeared to be satellite footage of Tigers fleeing a training camp shortly after Kfir jets had bombed it.

 However, a journalist who viewed the tapes stated:

 there was nothing in the footage that reporters could see to suggest any military activity except that the location was secluded and had lush green trees in the neighbourhood.

 On September 1, Sri Lankan police said they arrested three young women, aged 18, 19 and 20, who they said were injured in the airstrike and were subsequently brought to a hospital in central Sri Lanka for treatment.
 Inspector General of Police Chandra Fernando said the young women claimed that they were taken by a member of the Tamil Tigers to a camp deep within rebel territory for first aid training – but when they reached the camp, they were forced to undergo weapons training.

 A Sri Lankan commission of inquiry was headed by Justice Udalagama to investigate 16 high-profile human rights cases but could finish only 7 cases before it had been disbanded and exonerated the government based on statements of the three arrested girls one of whom came before the commission and other from hospital, the third girl died.